 A good rule of thumb is that the further you get from tourist centers like the Strip and Downtown, the cheaper minimums become.
 We also recommend hunting for cheap tables mid-week or early morning when player demand is lower.

 Please note that table minimums are fluid and can change at a moment’s notice.
 We will certainly do our best to keep this list updated, but also recommend calling or checking with the property to ensure there are no surprises before stopping in.

 See Also: Find the loosest slots in Vegas, with this real-world data.

-OYO and Ellis Island: Unfortunately, craps with a $5 minimum bet has gone extinct on the Strip, with most games posting minimums in the $10 – $15 range during non-peak times.
-Fortunately, both OYO and Ellis Island are within walking distance and reliably offer $5 minimum tables.
+OYO and Ellis Island: While cheap craps can be tough to find on the Strip, both OYO and Ellis Island are within walking distance and reliably offer $5 minimums.